CollinWilkerson/CW_Cubeathon/README.md

  Play at: https://collinwilkerson.github.io/CW_Cubeathon/

-Use A and D to move
+Use A and D to move, space to jump, LMB to homing attack and swing

 Avoid the cubes